 Dive deeper into Romanian culture on a trip to Bucharest

 Full of Flemish charm, Antwerp features an intriguing mix of Gothic, Renaissance and, modern architecture.
 Don’t miss a visit to the Kloosterstraat, an area full of antiques and vintage markets perfect for finding a well-worn souvenir.

 Add an Antwerp tour excursion to your Belgium itinerary

 Home to the majestic Alhambra, the last Moorish stronghold in Spain, Granada is full of surprises.
 A visit to the Arab baths is a relaxing way to spend an afternoon before catching a flamenco show in one of the ancient gypsy caves of the Albaicín.

 Prague, Czech Republic

-Just like you’d imagine, Edinburgh is the epitome of medieval times, featuring ancient castles, endless green landscapes and charming villages.
+Just like you’d imagine, Edinburgh is the epitome of medieval times, featuring ancient castles, endless green landscapes, and picturesque villages.
 Harry Potter fans can’t miss a stop at the Elephant House, the coffee shop where J.K.
 Rowling penned the famous novels.
 She supposedly sat toward the back of the cafe that overlooks George Heriot’s school, supposedly the building that inspired Hogwarts.

-What’s your favorite hidden gem?
+What’s your favorite hidden gem in Europe?
 Tell us in the comments!